sanfinity-Iot/openremote/Developer-Guide:-Working-on-Manager.md

 This guide helps you set up an environment with an IDE when you are done [[Preparing the environment|Developer Guide: Preparing the environment]], so you can work comfortably on the Manager backend services and/or the Manager UI.

+## Run required services

+Make sure testing services are running as described in [[Creating a custom project|Developer Guide: Creating a custom project]].

 If you are working on Manager UI, start the GWT compiler and keep it running in the background: